tmd-lab/tmdsimpy/README.md

 1. Logically name test files.
 2. Place comments at the top of files with what is being tested.
 3. Clearly indicate if expected results are produced with the outputs.
-4. Verify all analytical gradients numerically.
+4. Verify all analytical gradients numerically, use functions in 'verification_utils.py'.

 ### Test Summary for Important Functions